Skip to main content

 After the bypass starts, a bar will build up in the harbour entrance and the updrift coastline will try to re-orientate itself towards the original direction (but will never succeed).
 Although the downdrift coastline will continue to experience erosion, the erosion will diminish after the coastline receives sediment via the migrating bypass shoal.

 This page titled 8.4.2: Blockage of longshore transport by shore-normal structures is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Judith Bosboom & Marcel J.F.
-Stive (TU Delft Open) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+Stive (TU Delft Open) via source content that was edited to the style and standards of the LibreTexts platform.